willh/willh.github.com/_posts/2019-02-01-mapping-the-work-of-a-software-developer.md

   - implementing work which is needed for for product parts - configuration and integration
   - implementing work which is needed for integrating commodity parts - orchestration, selection
   - identify work we do which we have to do, and work we do which we want to do
+  - for purposes of making things simpler, we will look at _development_ activities and not _operational_ activities
+  - testing activities are similar (writing test code, deciding which parts to test, which parts to use libraries, etc) so planning to leave these out of the scope of the current exercise
+  - by all means, do the same thing for operational or test-oriented activities and responsibilities
+  - you might find similar trends, with operational work experiencing heavy pressure on productising/commoditising in particular

 ### The Value Chain
 - value chain: new features, new products